Google AI Mode

 Most optimisation work for AI Mode overlaps with general AI search best practice.
 The specific emphasis shifts slightly:

-Cover topics, not just queries.
+Cover full topics, not single queries.
 A page answering one question at depth is good for AI Overviews.
 A page that addresses the primary question, the common follow-ups, and the edge cases is better suited to AI Mode’s multi-turn retrieval logic.

 Use clear internal structure.
-Headed sections that correspond to related questions let AI Mode extract relevant passages for each turn of a conversation, not just the opening response.
+Headed sections that correspond to related questions let AI Mode extract relevant passages for each turn of a conversation, beyond the opening response.

 Keep content current.
 Substantive updates should be reflected in the dateModified schema field.
 For fast-moving topics, periodic refreshes are more important than for stable evergreen content.